Frederick888/git-credential-keepassxc/README.md

 1. In KeePassXC, go to Tools -> Settings -> Browser Integration -> Advanced, enable `Return advanced string fields which start with "KPH: "` (this is enabled by default)
 0. Open the entry you'd like to hide
 0. Go to Advanced
-0. Add an additional attribute `KPH: git` (the space after colon is mandatory) of which the value is `false`
+0. Add an additional attribute `KPH: git` (the space after colon is required) of which the value is `false`

 ### A note on `git-credential-keepassxc store`